Let's sew our favorite t-shirts with the overlock machine!

-Ah, the t-shirt... this essential and iconic piece of every wardrobe!
+Ah, the t-shirt... that essential and iconic piece of every wardrobe!

-It must be said that the t-shirt is really a basic of our wardrobes, and this has been the case since the 1950s with John Wayne, Marlon Brando, and James Dean, idols of a whole generation!
+You have to say that the t-shirt is really a wardrobe staple since the 1950s with John Wayne, Marlon Brando, and James Dean, idols of a whole generation!
 For me too, the t-shirt is a key piece in my wardrobe.
-I find it comfortable, and with the pretty patterns you can find, you can create unique pieces in a style that reflects us and that we love to wear!
+I find it comfortable, and with the beautiful prints you can find, you can create unique pieces in a style that reflects us and that we love to wear!

 Moreover, it's a great personalized gift idea, affordable both financially and technically.